 - The entire process can take six months to over two years.
 An O1 Visa lawyer can help you easily transition to the EB1 Visa.

-Considering the pros and cons, it is generally best to choose the O1 Visa if you need a temporary visa for specific projects, are testing the US market, or prioritize speed and flexibility.
+The right choice depends on your immediate and future needs.
+Considering the pros and cons of both visas, the O-1 Visa is a good option if you need a temporary visa for specific projects, are testing the US market, or prioritize speed and flexibility.

 If you want permanent residency, can meet the higher eligibility standards, and intend to build a long-term business in the US, the EB1 Visa may be the better option.